Shamitabh

 Shamitabh is a 2015 Indian Hindi-language satirical drama film written and directed by R. Balki.
-The film stars Amitabh Bachchan, Dhanush and debutante Akshara Haasan.
+The film stars Dhanush in the title role along with Amitabh Bachchan and debutante Akshara Haasan.
 The film is jointly produced by Sunil Lulla, Balki, Rakesh Jhunjhunwala, R. K. Damani, Amitabh Bachchan, Abhishek Bachchan under their respective production banners.
 Ilaiyaraaja composed the soundtrack album and background score, while cinematography was handled by P. C. Sreeram.

 Plot

 Danish, a mute man from Igatpuri whose childhood dream was to become a Bollywood actor, reaches Mumbai to fulfill his dream.
-He tries to enter Film City, but is stopped by guards.
+He tries to enter Film City but is stopped by guards.
 He trespasses anyway and meets an assistant director, Akshara Pandey, who is amazed by his acting.
 She approaches a director to request a role for Danish in a film, but the director refuses after he learns that Danish is mute.

-Danish and Akshara go to a voice hospital to get his check-up, but doctors declare his vocal chords are fully paralyzed and are unable to be treated.
-Akshara's father reveals a new "Live Voice Transfer Technology" exists in Finland; a chip will be fitted inside the patient's larynx which can help them "speak" via a borrowed voice.
+Danish and Akshara go to a voice hospital to get his checkup, but doctors declare that his vocal chords are fully paralyzed and he cannot be treated.
+Akshara's father reveals a new "Live Voice Transfer Technology" exists in Finland; a chip will be fitted inside the patient's larynx which can help them "speak" (via a borrowed voice from the other person).
 After getting this operation done in Finland, Akshara and Danish return to Mumbai and set out to search for a person who could speak for Danish every time, when they come across an old drunkard, Amitabh Sinha, lying on the footpath.
 Amitabh also wanted to become an actor but was rejected because of his voice.

 Danish approaches the director again, who agrees to launch him this time, but wanted him to change his name.
 Danish searches for a name and concludes on Shamitabh (a portmanteau of Danish and Amitabh), giving credit to the person who provided him with voice.
-Danish makes two films and turns out to be a hit actor to which Amitabh realises was only because of him and an ego problem between the two starts to rise.
+Danish makes two films and turns out to be a hit actor. to which Amitabh realizes was only because of him.
+An ego problem between the two starts to rise.